gbarisano/alps/README.md

 - Eddy current correction outputs: these files' name starts with ```eddy_corrected_data.```
 - TOPUP correction outputs: ```my_hifi_b0.nii.gz``` (the new B0 image corrected for susceptibility-induced distortions) and ```my_topup_results_fieldcoef.nii.gz``` (what topup thinks the off-resonance field looks like).

+IMPORTANT: If Eddu current correction outputs are not present in the output folder, it means that the DTI fitting has been performed on preprocessed (denoised and/or unringed) input(s) OR on raw dwi input(s) if preprocessed data are not present in the output folder.
+If TOPUP correction outputs are not present in the output folder, it means that NO TOPUP correction has been applied (see the log for understanding the reason why).

 ## Examples of usage

 ### 1. ALPS analysis with 1 ```dwi``` input.